jamiealquiza/sangrenel/README.md

 "...basically a cloth bag filled with small jagged pieces of scrap iron"

+NOTE: Sangrenel has a dependency on Shopify's Sarama Kafka client, which tends to change often.
+Subsequently, I have moved to managing this dependency as a local copy in the Sangrenel repo in accordance with the officially recommended Golang [guidance](http://golang.org/doc/faq#get_version).
+These changes are currently reflected in the Sangrenel 'dev' branch and are recommended if you'd prefer an easy time building Sangrenel.
+These changes will be merged into master pending some testing.

 ### Overview

 Smashes Kafka queues with lots of messages.
 Usage overview: